LaravelDaily/Booking-Com-Simulation-Laravel/course/15-ratings.md

 }
 ```

-**Important notice**: if you use just "between" validation rule without "integer", it will incorrectly validate the **size** of the number as string, and not the number itself.
+**Important notice**: if you use just the "between" validation rule without "integer", it will incorrectly validate the **size** of the number as a string, and not the number itself.
 Don't ask me how I found out :)

 Finally, let's add those fields to the `BookingResource` to be returned.